byrnecode/fend-classic-arcade-game/README.md

 - Higher level means more bugs!
 - You got 3 lives (hearts)
 - Try to collect gems that will appear randomly
-- Collecting a gem will decrease the nubmer of bugs (only if bugs are more than 3)
+- Collecting a gem will decrease the number of bugs (only if bugs are more than 3)
 - Try to beat your previously highest level achieved

 ### Extra notes: